coreui/coreui/docs/content/components/chip.md

 ## Keyboard behavior

-Chips support keyboard navigation when they are `selectable` and/or `dismissible`.
+Chips support keyboard navigation when they are `selectable` and/or `removable`.

 ### When a chip is focused